-(AJ) Military Retirement Credit (UC §59-10-1043)
+(AJ) Military Retirement Credit

 You may qualify for this credit if you (or your spouse, if filing jointly) received taxable military retirement pay.
 Military retirement pay means retirement pay related to service in the armed forces, including retirement pay received by a survivor of a deceased service member.
-It does not include Social Security income, 401(k) or IRA distributions, or other sources of income.
+It does not include Social Security income, 401(k) or IRA distributions, or other sources of income, such as non-military federal retirement.
 You may only claim this credit for military retirement income included in adjusted gross income reported on this return.